Born in England 1862

 Fritz Theodor Albert Delius was born in Bradford, Yorkshire, England, on 29 January 1862 to parents who had come to England from Bielefeld, Germany.
 Julius, his father, was a prosperous businessman in one of Yorkshire’s great Victorian industries, wool.
 The home was a musically cultured one, and, as a boy, Fritz learned to play both violin and piano proficiently before he reached his teens.
 After attending Bradford Grammar School (1874-8), he spent two years studying at the International College near London, and then some apprentice years in his father’s business.

 Julius Delius now gave in to his son’s request for a full musical education and Fritz enrolled at the Leipzig Conservatorium where he studied from 1886-8.
 On leaving Leipzig, set on the course of his life’s work, he went to Paris, where he was to remain based for almost a decade.
 He soon moved on from composing songs and small-scale instrumental and orchestral pieces to produce the operas Irmelin (1890-2), The Magic Fountain (1894-5) and Koanga (1895-7).
 There were also larger orchestral works, some with solo voices, Paa Viderne (1888), Sakuntala (1889) and Maud (1891), while 1889 saw the completion of the symphonic poem Life’s Dance (first version) and the nocturne Paris.
-The eclecticism in these works is evident, his inspiration deriving from the literature of England, Norway, Denmark, Germany and France, medieval romance, North American Indians and Negros, the Florida landscape and the Scandinavian mountainscape.
+The eclecticism in these works is evident, his inspiration deriving from the literature of England, Norway, Denmark, Germany and France, medieval romance, First Nation and African Americans, the Florida landscape and the Scandinavian mountainscape’.

 During his Paris period, Delius had little opportunity to have his larger scores played, and it was not until 1897 that the chance came to hear how his music really sounded, when he attended performances in Oslo of the play Folkeraadet, for which he had composed incidental music.
 Immediately afterwards, he travelled to Germany for the first orchestral performance in that country of a work of his, Over the hills and far away.
 It was conducted by Hans Haym who, with Julius Buths, was to be instrumental in popularising Delius’s music in Germany in the first decade of the new century.
 An all-Delius concert in London in 1899, however, met with mixed success.
 In the meantime, he had become friends with a German painter, Helene Jelka Rosen, whom he met in Paris in 1896.
 The next year he moved in to share her house at Grez-sur-Loing, near Fontainebleau, and this was his home for the rest of his life.
 He and Jelka married in September 1903, by which time he had anglicised his name to Frederick.